Understanding the Remarkable Versatility & Amazing Uses for Blue Tarps

 Signal for help

 You can utilize the blue tarp in numerous crisis circumstances.
 You can loosen up a tarp to signal for help.
 The best endurance tarps are those that come in splendid hues.
-Not only can it be used to signal for help, but the tarp will also help keep in the body heat, keeping the individual from hypothermia.
+Not only can it be used to signal for help, but the tarp will also help retain body heat, preventing hypothermia.

 Excursion Covering